ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 ArXiv has a nice, clearly defined format.
 Queries can target individual fields of the articles records.
 A selection possible search fields is explained [here](getpapers-arxiv-queries.md), and a complete documentation of possible queries is provided by [ArXiv](http://arxiv.org/help/api/user-manual).

+Search for papers that contain "dinosaurs" in the abstract.
 ```bash
 $ getpapers -q 'abs:dinosaurs' --api arxiv -o test_arxiv
 ```